Poems

 flipping through bins of discounted CDs

-at their going-out-of-business sale, his shaven head
+their going-out-of-business sale, his shaven head

 half-covered by the hood of his gray sweatshirt,